davewadestein/ADI-Reskilling-Academy/README.md

  * Variable names–they should be descriptive
  * Follow formatting rules for your language
    * get a plug-in to make it a non-issue
+ * DRY = Don't Repeat Yourself

 # Python "truthiness"
 * any nonzero number is True (0, 0.0 are False)
 * a nonempty string is True (empty string is False)

+# Python Types
-# Immutable vs. Mutable Types
+* Immutable vs. Mutable Types
   * mutable:
   * immutable: strings
+* simple types (scalars) vs. containers
+  * simple types: int, float, bool
+  * containers: str

 # What tools/skills do I need to be a good programmer?
 * good problems-solving skills